 Choose flooring that's both easy to clean and non-slip.
 Materials like concrete, tiles, or natural stone offer a good blend of water resistance and ease of maintenance.
 Consider additions like awnings or roll-down screens for added protection against unpredictable weather.

-• Regardless of design, ample storage is essential.
+Regardless of design, ample storage is essential.
 Enclosed cabinets are vital for protecting against dust and pests in the outdoor setting.
-Choose robust materials like stainless steel or treated wood.
+Choosing robust materials like stainless steel or treated wood can help prevent any critters.
+However, pests aren't something that can always be prevented on your own so it's important

 In-cabinet organizers can amplify efficiency.
 Think about pull-out trays, hooks, and dividers.
 A pegboard for hanging utensils is a practical addition, but remember to keep items clean and dry after each use.